Adorn the Gospel

 Please note this site is just a personal ministry and if you find theological error I am more than happy to be corrected!
 Soli Deo Gloria!

 Hi!
 I’m Eric Gagnon.
 I’m an author, I’ve previously served as a pastor, and currently work at Proverbs 31 Ministries as the Theological Content Specialist.
 I have a Bachelors degree in Church Ministry (B.Min.) as well as a Masters Degree in Theology (M.A.Th. from Gordon Conwell Theological Seminary).
-Me and my family live in Mint Hill, North Carolina.
+Me and my family live in North Carolina.

 What Is The Gospel?

-God now calls all people everywhere to repent and believe this good news.
-It’s a costly gift that He freely offers to us.
-We are saved by grace through faith alone (Ephesians 2:8).
-And those who truly believe are never the same.
-Their lives are forever changed.
+Read God’s Word and commit to God’s people.
 If you’ve believed this message for the first time, please tell someone.
-Find a gospel-believing church and begin attending—not to earn anything, but as an act of grateful obedience and to serve others.
-No church is perfect, but God’s people need you there, just as you need them.
+Begin reading God’s Word in a bible, either online or a paper one.
+Find a gospel-believing church (a regular gathering of Christians) and commit to attending, not to earn anything, but as an act of grateful obedience to what God taught us to do in his Word, and to love and serve others.
+No gathering of Christians is perfect, but God’s people need you there, just as you need them.
 We can’t do this life alone.
-Here is a church search and another one here that may be helpful.
+Below are some church searches that may be helpful.
 And if you have any questions or want to talk, I’d love to hear from you.

 What do you mean by “adorn the Gospel?”